So you're wondering whether Serum is better than Omnisphere, and if Omnisphere is really worth the extra money.

 How Many GB Is Omnisphere 2?

 Omnisphere 2 is over 64GB.
-This means that you'll need enough space available, and where you install Omnisphere can seriously impact loading times.
-You should install Omnisphere on a 7200RPM HDD or SSD.
+This means that you’ll need enough space available, and where you install Omnisphere can seriously impact loading times.
+For best performance you should install Omnisphere on a SSD drive.

-If you're running Omnisphere off of a Hard Drive, make sure your Hard Drive is 7200RPM.
-5200RPM external Hard Drives will work, but it will take a good while to open the plugin.
+If you’re running Omnisphere off an external Hard Drive, make sure your Hard Drive is 7200RPM or SSD.
+5200RPM external Hard Drives will work, but it will take a good while to open the plugin and switch presets or waveforms.

 Best case scenario would be installing Omnisphere on an SSD, which would minimize the loading times for Omnisphere.